Train Busters: Reception

 As part of the NFB's newsreel programs, Train Busters was produced for both the military and the theatrical market.
 As R.C.A.F.
 Train-Busters, the film was issued to military bases on May 25, 1943, as Newsreel of the Week: Issue No. 8, part of the Canadian Army newsreel series.

 Each film in NFB's Canada Carries On series was shown over a six-month period as part of the shorts or newsreel segments in approximately 800 theatres across Canada.
 The NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast to coast could see them, with further distribution by Columbia Pictures.

-After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films for another year or two.
+After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films by another year or two.
 They were also made available to film libraries operated by university and provincial authorities.
-Although available from the National Film Board either online or as a DVD, Train Busters is now largely forgotten.
+Although available from the National Film Board both online as well as on a DVD, Train Busters is now largely forgotten.

 Historian Malek Khouri analyzed the role of the NFB wartime documentaries, with Train Busters characterized as an example of a propaganda film.
 "During the early years of the NFB, its creative output was largely informed by the turbulent political and social climate the world was facing.
 World War II, Communism, unemployment, the role of labour unions, and working conditions were all subjects featured by the NFB during the period from 1939 to 1946".
 In Filming Politics, Khouri described a "new-found fascination" with technological advances in winning the war, especially through the use of air power.